hmdhszd/Red-Hat-Certified-System-Administrator-RHCSA/contents/09- Manage security/1-Configure key-based authentication for SSH.md

 ________________________________________________________________________________________________

-the port number that the sshd expect ssh connections
+the port number that the sshd expect ssh connections  (on the server side)

 ```bash
 Port 22